biotope/biotope-element/README.md

-`biotope-element` is a library to create Web Components in a simple way, taking advantage of simple yet powerful concepts from other frontend libraries to empower you, the developer, and your clients' needs - be them integration with popular CMSs or developing amazing design-systems to be used anywere.
+`biotope-element` is a library to create Web Components in a simple way, taking advantage of simple yet powerful concepts from other frontend libraries to empower you, the developer, and your clients' needs - be them integration with popular CMSs or developing amazing design-systems to be used anywhere.

-`biotope-element` was developed using mostly vanilla web technologies and with the intention of being used for component development and not page assembly.
+`biotope-element` uses mostly vanilla web technologies and is built with the intention of being used for component development and not page assembly.
 This means we dedicate ourselves to making sure that page assembly libraries like React, Vue or Angular have the best possible experience when using our components.
-This also means that every piece of knowledge you have about HTMLElements is 100% valid and applicable when working with `biotope-element`.
+This also means that every piece of knowledge you have about HTMLElements is applicable when working with `biotope-element`.

 ## Installation
 You can install the biotope element in your project using npm: